Biomaterials Engineering

 1. Graduates will be qualified for careers in the medical device industry alongside related, and general, materials fields.
 Graduates will occupy positions with high technical skill requirements and managerial responsibility.

-2. Graduates will be prepared to continue their educational endeavors in both technical and non-technical fields including graduate studies in Biomedical Engineering, Tissue Engineering, Medical Devices, general materials and other science and engineering majors; MBA programs, medical and veterinary schools, law school or short course/workshops applicable to growth within a chosen technical field.
+2. Graduates will be prepared to continue their educational endeavors in both technical and non-technical fields including graduate studies in Biomedical Engineering, Tissue Engineering, medical Devices, general materials and other science and engineering majors; MBA programs, medical and veterinary schools, law school or short course/workshops applicable to growth within a chosen technical field.

 3. Graduates will be prepared to lead in the development of their professions including society activities, scholarly publications and student recruiting and mentoring.